Kristen Stewart Says It Took Six Years To Get Her To Host ‘Saturday Night Live’

-Kristen Stewart has risen from child star to teen icon to a well respected actress with enough variety to her credits that she may never be pigeonholed into any one genre, but, in all of that, there is one thing Kristen has never done.
+Kristen Stewart has risen from child star, to teen icon, to a well-respected actress with enough variety to her credits that she may never be pigeonholed into any one genre, but, in all of that, there is one thing Kristen has never done.
 Until now, Ms. Stewart has never stepped out on the Saturday Night Live stage.
 As the Twilight actress prepares to change all of that, she talks about preparing for that fear-invoking live appearance and what her fans can expect, when her fans and SNL audiences tune in for this week’s show.

 Kristen Stewart Faces Her Fear And Tackles Saturday Night Live